 Click OK in the box that pops up.

 Click OK in the next popup as well.

 Now click the Settings button at the bottom right of the interface.

 Choose the Output tab and take note of the Recording Path field.
 This is the destination of your computer where your recorded video will be saved.

-So that's a basic quick start method for screen recording, but there's still a lot more to look at to squeeze the most juice out of OBS.
-Now that you're up and running, in the next tutorial we'll dig into the Video and Output settings for OBS and how they can be used to get the best screen recordings.
+So now you've learned how to record your screen with OBS.
+That's the basic method of screen recording, but there's still more to do to get the most out of OBS.
+Now that you're up and running, in the next tutorial we'll change the Video and Output settings for better recordings in OBS.
 See you there!

 - How to Cut Between Two Video Sources in Open Broadcaster Studio (OBS)Kezz Bracey29 Jan 2019

 - How to Create Animated Cuts Between Scenes in Open Broadcaster Studio (OBS)Kezz Bracey09 Sep 2020

 - How to Use Sources to Create Video in Open Broadcaster Software Studio (OBS)Kezz Bracey26 Jan 2019